 This is a world where money seems to have such control over journalistic integrity.
-Is there no place for the reader to turn for unbiased news?
+Are there no unbiased news sources you can turn to anymore?
 The short answer is an emphatic yes.

 There’s still hope.

 When it comes to “censorship”, news can be censored either by the over-reach of government entities or by a corporate stranglehold on the editorial processes of news organizations.